ninjamuffin10111/hello-1/README.md

 isn't a programming language, but still important to learn early).
 Other Core courses do it as well in [Go](go), [Java](java), [C](c), [Shell](shell), even [LolCode](lol).
-[And if it can't be coded from the command line it's an irrelevant language that you shouldn't waste time with anyway.]
+[And if it can't be coded from the command line it's an irrelevant language anyway that you shouldn't waste any time on.]

 ***Note: Make sure you start with [Python](py) since it covers things like creating your first script file, permissions and such.***